-A study done by Dr. Marisa Weiss, president and founder of Breastcancer.org, found that teen and pre-teen ("tween") girls have breast cancer fears and misunderstand the risk of breast cancer for themselves and their mothers.
+A study done by Dr. Marisa Weiss, chief medical officer of Breastcancer.org, found that teen and pre-teen ("tween") girls have breast cancer fears and misunderstand the risk of breast cancer for themselves and their mothers.
 The results were presented at the 2009 ASCO Breast Cancer Symposium.

 More than 3,000 girls, aged 8 to 18, from 13 schools in Philadelphia, Atlanta, Los Angeles, and Washington, D.C., were asked about breast health and breast cancer fears at educational assemblies.
 About 66% of the girls reported that a close relative or friend had been diagnosed with breast cancer.
 This group included 5% whose mothers had been diagnosed.

 About 33% of the girls said they already were worried about being diagnosed with breast cancer.
 In many cases, this worry was triggered by someone the girls knew being diagnosed or because the girls noticed a change or felt something in their own breast.
 This change was likely the result of normal breast development.

 Many of the girls mistakenly thought that factors known NOT to increase breast cancer risk did increase risk, including infection, drug use, stress, tanning, caffeine, antiperspirants, or getting bumped or bruised in the breast area.
 A number of the girls thought that breastfeeding increased breast cancer risk, even though it does not.

 More than 70% of the girls thought that mothers were most likely to be diagnosed with breast cancer, so their greatest fear was that their mother would be diagnosed.